HIMU-2001/json-schema-builder/README.md

 - ⚡ Built with **React**, **Vite**, **TailwindCSS**, and **ShadCN UI**
 - 🧠 Form state managed using **react-hook-form** for cleaner code and better performance

 ---

-## 📽️ Demo Preview

-> Not available in this repo, but functionality was built as described in the task video.

----